open-telemetry/opentelemetry-specification/terminology.md

 List of `Measurement`s alongside the additional context can be recorded using OpenTelemetry API.
-So user may define to aggregate those `Measurement`s and use the context passed alongside to deinfe additional dimensions of the resulting metric.
+So user may define to aggregate those `Measurement`s and use the context passed alongside to define additional dimensions of the resulting metric.

 ### Recording pre-aggregated metrics

 The base class for all types of pre-aggregated metrics is called `Metric`.
-It defines
+It defines basic metric properties like a name and labels.
+Classes inheriting from the `Metric` define their aggregation type as well as a structure of individual measurements or Points.
+API defines the following types of pre-aggregated
+metrics:

+- Counter metric to report instantaneous measurement.
+Cumulative values can go up or stay the same, but can never go down.
+Cumulative values cannot be negative.
+There are two types of counter metric values - `double` and `long`.
+- Gauge metric to report instantaneous measurement of a double value.
+Gauges can go both up and down.
+The gauges values can be negative.
+There are two types of gauge metric values - `double` and `long`.

+### Metrics data model and SDK

 Metrics data model is defined in SDK and is based on [metrics.proto](https://github.com/open-telemetry/opentelemetry-proto/blob/master/src/opentelemetry/proto/metrics/v1/metrics.proto).